How long does it take to become fluent in Italian?

 If you have an intermediate level, it’ll probably take you around 6 months to a year to become fluent in Italian.
 If you already have an advanced level, it’ll probably take you around 6 months.
 These are all just estimates.
 It might take you longer or shorter.

-How many months does it take to learn Italian?
+How many hours do you need to learn Italian?

 What is the hardest language to learn?